Ramification theory for varieties over a local field: Complements on localized intersection products

 \subsection{Relative excess intersection formula}

 We establish a refinement of the excess intersection formula \cite[Proposition 3.4.2]{KSI}.
-The result in this subsection will be used only in the proof of an explicit computation of the logarithmic different in Proposition \ref{prrexX}.
-We consider a commutative diagram 0
+The result in this subsection will be used in the proof of an explicit computation of the logarithmic different in Proposition \ref{prrexX}.
+Most of the proofs in this subsection are immediate variations of those in \cite[Sections 1.6, 1.7]{KSI}.
+The reader is recommended to read them before following the proof here.
+The authors apologize for possible inconvenience.